AnitaOlsen/100-days-of-code/mycodelog.md

 # #100DaysOfCode Log - Round 1 - Anita Olsen

 The log of my #100DaysOfCode challenge.
-Started on the 1st of August, 2018.
+Started on the 6th of October, 2018.

 ## Log